-- 9. Facade Articulation - a.
-The facade of any building greater than one hundred (100) feet in width must be divided vertically by a recess or an offset at least seven (7) feet deep and ten (10) feet wide and designed as two (2) or more distinct facades of differing architectural treatment so that the building appears to be multiple buildings.
-Modifications to the facade of existing buildings are exempt. - 10.
-Fenestration - a.
+- a.
 Fenestration must be provided as specified in the Building Standards for each VCOD tier and is calculated as a percentage of the area of the Front Elevation. - b.
 For buildings with ground story Active Use spaces, ground story fenestration is measured between two (2) feet and ten (10) feet above the finished floor of the ground story. - c.
 For ground story fenestration, glazing must have a minimum sixty percent (60%) Visible Light Transmittance (VLT) and no more than fifteen percent (15%) Visible Light Reflectance (VLR) as indicated by the manufacturer. - 11.
 Building Entrances - a.
 For parcels with Street frontage, buildings must have their main entrance from a public right of way on that Street.
-For parcels without Street frontage, buildings should have their main entrance on the side wall oriented toward the parking lot provided for the building. - b.
-Multi-story buildings with ground story Active Use spaces must have one (1) principal entrance for each Active Use space in addition to any principal entrance(s) necessary for any upper stories. - c.
-Principal entrances must either be recessed from the plane of the facade, or have a projecting Awning or Canopy, to signal building entry and provide adequate protection from the elements. - 12.
-Roof Features - a.
+For parcels without Street frontage, buildings should have their main entrance on the side wall oriented toward the parking lot provided for the building. - Multi-story buildings with ground story Active Use spaces must have one (1) principal entrance for each Active Use space in addition to any principal entrance(s) necessary for any upper stories. - c.
+Principal entrances must either be recessed from the plane of the facade, or have a projecting Awning or Canopy, to signal building entry and provide adequate protection from the elements.

+12. Roof Features

+- a.
 Non-habitable architectural features including, but not limited to, mechanical & stairwell penthouses; vents or exhausts; solar panels or skylights; belfries, chimneys, cupolas, parapets, spires, and steeples are permitted on roofs. - 13.
-Mechanical Equipment13 - Roof-mounted mechanical equipment must be screened and setback at least ten (10) feet from any building wall.
+Mechanical Equipment13 - a.
+Roof-mounted mechanical equipment must be screened and setback at least ten (10) feet from any building wall.
 See Section 5.1.9.
-Screening. - b.
-Wall-mounted mechanical and/or electrical equipment such as louvers, exhaust equipment, ducts, alarm devices, cable boxes, utility meters, etc. must not be mounted on a Front Elevation.
+Screening.